loosolab/UROPA/docs_rst/config.rst

     }

 There are three required keys: ‘queries’, ‘gtf’, and ‘bed’, additionally there is an optional keys: ‘priority’.

-In a default annotation, only the GTF and BED keys specified.
-Queries has to be present in the config file, but can be left empty (“queries”:[],).
+In a default annotation, only the GTF and BED keys are specified.
+The queries key has to be present in the config file, but can be left empty
+("queries":[],).
 All default key values are used.

 queries
 -------